Art Guides for Educators

 Art Masterpiece Posters are now Art Guides for Educators

 The first Art Guides for Educators are now available as PDF files you can download for classroom use.
 Each includes a high quality reproduction of artwork from Phoenix Art Museum’s collection, artist information, lesson ideas, and complementary resources (close-up views of objects, highlighting interesting details; links to curator and installation videos; artist interviews; & more).
 Digital posters have many advantages: No more tracking down who has the poster you need for a lesson, no storage issues, and you’ll have easy, immediate access to all available materials to use in a PowerPoint or Prezi lesson, or to project to your Smart Board.
-Watch for new Art Guides to be added each year, plus we are working to transform past physical posters into these new digital resources.

 Note: Because not every classroom has the technology to project the images for use in the classroom, each PDF poster packet includes a high-quality image that you can print (images are for educational use only).